lancon13/nui/context/component_development_guide.md

 ## 4. Exporting the Component

 *   Open `packages/ui/src/components/index.ts`.
-*   Add a new line to export your component: `export { default as NuiInput } from './NuiInput.vue'`.
+*   Add a new line to export your component, keeping the list alphabetized: `export { default as NuiInput } from './NuiInput.vue'`.

 By following these steps, the new component will integrate seamlessly into the existing design system architecture and tooling.